 Amy’s older son, Curt, recently summed her up best, “Food and writing!
 Mom’s two favorite things!”

 Hailing from Richmond, Virginia, Amy came to Texas in 1997 to pursue a master’s degree in Journalism at the University of Texas at Austin, promising her family she’d return home after completing her degree.
 They have yet to forgive her.
-Still in the Lone Star State some 15 years later, Amy move to Tyler in 2008 after living in Central and Southeast Texas.
+Still in the Lone Star State some 15 years later, Amy moved to Tyler in 2008 after living in Central and Southeast Texas.
 She played an integral role in creating in Magazine, a regional lifestyle and community publication, and served as editor for three years.

 Amy’s journalism career has spanned 20 years and has included a stint on the crime desk and creating and maintaining an online presence for the Killeen Daily Herald.
 She produced a daily features section (including her favorite – Wednesday’s Food), wrote a weekly “Asked and Answered” column and dished about real estate for the Beaumont Enterprise.
 Also in Beaumont, Amy created and edited VIP of Southeast Texas, a monthly social magazine.